SoftwareAG/c8y-docs/src/documents/guides/reference/rest-implementation.html.md

 JWT must be signed using RSA signature with SHA-256 (RS256).
 Minimal RSA key size is 512 bit.
 You can generate example key [here](http://travistidwell.com/jsencrypt/demo/).

-You must upload you public key to [tenant options](/guides/reference/tenants) to "token.publicKey" category.
+You must upload your public key to [tenant options](/guides/reference/tenants) to "token.publicKey" category.

 Example: